 - Security must exist and be of a reasonable standard

 You must also ensure that anything that is stipulated in the tenancy agreement is adhered to.

-This bond cannot be accessed by you or by the tenant without both parties agreeing or the correct mediation process being followed.
+This financial landlord responsibility states that this bond cannot be accessed by you or by the tenant without both parties agreeing and the correct mediation process being followed.
 It is used as security for the duration of the tenancy.

 - You must provide a written agreement to the tenant which outlines the conditions of the tenancy

 - You cannot charge any fees to your tenant for the cost of producing this agreement

 Interference with your Tenant’s Use and Enjoyment of the Property

 Despite being the owner of a property, you do not have the right to enter your property whenever you wish.
 Your tenant has the right to use the rented property as a home and to be left in peace – this means that if you do wish to enter your property, you must provide advance notice; you cannot simply go around to your property and enter it yourself, even if you have a key.